-Chocolate Covered Berries are one of the most delicious treats on earth.
+Chocolate Covered Strawberries are one of the most delicious treats ever!
 The taste of tart strawberries paired with sweet dark chocolate is hard to beat.
 They're easy to make, and the perfect dessert for special occasions!

 - fresh strawberries